awsdocs/aws-doc-sdk-examples/gov2/secretsmanager/README.md

 * The [AWS Secerts Manager documentation](https://docs.aws.amazon.com/secretsmanager/?id=docs_gateway).

-#Contributing
+# Contributing

-To propose a new code example to the AWS documentation team, see the CONTRIBUTING.md (https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/CONTRIBUTING.md).
+To propose a new code example to the AWS documentation team, see the [CONTRIBUTING.md](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/CONTRIBUTING.md) file.
 The team prefers to create code examples that show broad scenarios rather than individual API calls.

 # License